EDUMATH: Generating Standards-aligned Educational Math Word Problems: Methods

 \subsection{Standards-Targeted Educational Math Dataset}

 Our annotation process identified 1,552 MWPs that MaC, and we compile these MWPs along with the labeled ASDIV subset into a new dataset we call Standards-Targeted Educational Math (STEM).
 Table \ref{tab:EDUMATH_dataset_comparison} shows STEM's advantages over other grade school MWP datasets.
 Notably, STEM is the only dataset annotated by teachers for math standards and with solutions designed to be readable for students and teachers, making it best suited for training a standards-aligned educational MWP generator.
 On other metrics, STEM is similar to existing datasets.
-STEM's question length is in the middle of the range for grade school math datasets, while its average readability is slightly higher than these datasets, suggesting it may be a little more difficult to read.
+STEM's question length is in the middle of the range for grade school math datasets, while its average readability is slightly higher than these datasets.
 STEM's BERTScore is similar to that of human-written datasets, suggesting its MWPs are similar.
 Overall, these metrics highlight that STEM is similar to human-written data but tailored to standards-aligned educational MWP generation.